-Answer: An omen is a sign that precedes an event.
+An omen is a sign with prophetic significance that portends an exceptionally notable or disastrous event.
 Natural phenomena, strange birth defects, or animals acting in unexplainable ways are all commonly seen as omens.
 Omens can be good or evil, that is, they can foretell a good, positive event or an evil, harmful one.
 The superstitious might consider finding a heads-up penny a good omen but see a black cat crossing their path as a bad omen.

 Omens are closely tied with fortune-telling and divination, as the omen must be “read” or “divined” by someone who knows how.
 Throughout the ancient world, omens (also referred to as signs and portents) were believed, divined, and obeyed.
 For example, in ancient Assyria if the king received an evil omen, he would go into hiding and the Assyrians would place a decoy king on the throne in anticipation that the evil event would befall the false king instead of the true one.